What is multiple endocrine neoplasia type 2?

-Normally, every cell has two copies of each gene: one inherited from the mother and one from the father.
-MEN2 follows an autosomal dominant inheritance pattern, in which a mutation, a change in the DNA sequence that alters the protein sequence, happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 from the father.
+MEN2 follows an autosomal dominant inheritance pattern, in which a mutation, a change in the DNA sequence that alters the protein sequence, happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation causing MEN2 has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
 However, if the parents test negative for the mutation, the risk to the siblings significantly decreases but their risk may still be higher than an average risk.
 If a child inherits the mutated RET gene from an affected parent, there is almost a 100% chance of developing medullary thyroid cancer and lower probabilities of developing other features of this syndrome during his or her lifetime.

 How common is MEN2?

 It is estimated that about 1 in 30,000 people has MEN2.
 Most people with MEN2B do not have any family history of the condition.
 They have a de novo (new) mutation in the RET gene.
 Fewer than 5% of people with MEN2A are thought to have a de novo mutation in the RET gene.

 How is MEN2 diagnosed?

 FMTC is suspected in families with 2 or more cases of medullary thyroid cancer and no evidence of parathyroid or adrenal gland problems.

-MEN2A is suspected when there are at least two of the three common tumors, such as medullary thyroid cancer, pheochromocytoma, or parathyroid adenoma, in one person or a close relative.
+MEN2A is suspected when there are at least 2 of the 3 common tumors, such as medullary thyroid cancer, pheochromocytoma, or parathyroid adenoma, in 1 person or a close relative.
 Close relatives are generally considered to be parents, siblings, and children.
-Medullary thyroid carcinoma has been reported in children as young as 2 years of age although it more commonly develops between the ages of 5 and 18 years.
+Medullary thyroid carcinoma has been reported in children as young as 2 years of age, although it more commonly develops between the ages of 5 and 18 years.